 There is so much adoration for Taylor Jenkins Reid’s other books, which I think is why I was disappointed with this Sliding Doors-esque story.
 Similar to a few other plots I enjoyed in 2018, Maybe in Another Life introduces Hannah, whose life has fallen apart over the course of several moves across the country and uninspired career choices.
 Back in her hometown, she sees her high school sweetheart at a party her best friend throws for her and entertains the idea of going home with him that night.
 This is when the book splits into two different timelines — one in which Hannah goes home with her old boyfriend Ethan and another in which she leaves early with her best friend Gabby.

 Based on what I was expecting from this, I found it a little too simplistic and repetitive.
 The whole point of the book is for Hannah to find her purpose within both timelines, but I found myself not caring too much about what happened to her.
 The story kept me invested, but the characters felt a little flat for the book to become anything more.
-To be fair, The Seven Husbands of Evelyn Hugo and Reid’s upcoming book sound right up my alley, and I haven’t seen their kind of hype applied to this read.
-This being just okay definitely hasn’t turned me off, because in the past, I’ve felt meh about a first book I read from an author and then gone on to love their other work (looking at you, Jeffrey Eugenides!).
-I’m excited to finally read The Seven Husbands!
+However, The Seven Husbands of Evelyn Hugo and Reid’s upcoming book sound right up my alley!

 You Think It, I’ll Say It, by Curtis Sittenfeld (★★★☆☆)